Save 15% with JRB15 Coupon Code: https://www.apecanyon.com/ See the: JRB Collection Ropes |

 11+mm Static Ropes

 This 11mm rope is surprisingly light but is also very stiff.
 It works well for SRT applications, but requiring more effort to coil and operate with a Garda Hitch footloop.
-Unfortunately, it is not great for tying any kind of knots, including the Maverick Hitch.
+Because of the stiff profile, it is not great for tying most knots.
+If attempting DSRT on this rope, larger carabiners are required.

 Also refer to the arborist collection at RockNArbor: Arborist Ropes